Remembering Estonia’s Second World War refugees

 A poster published by the Australian government; the poster was displayed between 1949 and 1951 in reception rooms and dining halls at various migrant reception centres in Australia.

-Australia has benefitted greatly from its migrant population and everyone lives in relative harmony.
-Many countries took in refugees, here are the total resettlement figures: Venezuela 17,000; Belgium 22,000; Brazil 29,000; Argentina 33,000; France 38,000; UK 86,000; Canada 157,687; Australia 182,159; United States 400,000.
+Australia has gained enormously from its migrant population, and today people live there in relative harmony.
+Many other countries also accepted refugees.
+The total resettlement figures were: Venezuela 17,000; Belgium 22,000; Brazil 29,000; Argentina 33,000; France 38,000; the United Kingdom 86,000; Canada 157,687; Australia 182,159; and the United States 400,000.

-4 thoughts on “Remembering Estonia’s WWII refugees”
+4 thoughts on “Remembering Estonia’s Second World War refugees”

 1. truthhurtsdontit